 Bank statements and Drivers License cannot be accepted as proof of residency.

-Applicants who are not normally resident in Brazil must apply to the Ethiopian Embassy accredited to their country or that which is closest to their place of legal residence.
+Applicants who are not normally resident in Latin America must apply to the Ethiopian Embassy accredited to their country or that which is closest to their place of legal residence.

 Journalist Visa Fees